MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

   "resourceGroup": "<YOUR_RESOURCE_GROUP>",
 ```

-### Connect your docker to the ACR instance
+### Connect your docker to the container registry instance

 > [!NOTE]
 > This article uses the [`az acr build`](/cli/azure/acr#az-acr-build) command to build  and push the Docker image to the Container Registry, without using `username` and `password` of the Container Registry.
 It's still possible to use username and password with `docker login` and `docker push`.
 Using username and password is less secure than passwordless authentication.

-Sign in to the ACR instance.
+Sign in to the container registry instance.
 Signing in lets you push an image.
 Use the following commands to verify the connection:

 ```azurecli
 export LOGIN_SERVER=$(az acr show \